The middle east is an ultra-modern place that is growing very fast and also provides the best in luxury and standards of living.

 Most of the countries located in the Middle East are also known as the Gulf countries since they are located around the Persian Gulf.

-In this article, we will discuss five major middle east cities that offer amazing tourist entertainment and business opportunities.
+In this article, we will discuss five major cities that offer amazing tourist entertainment and business opportunities.

 This city is renowned across the globe for its international trade, innovation, modern outlook, and tourist destinations.